-C3 Legal is a modern insurance law firm with offices in Halifax and Ottawa, representing clients from Newfoundland to British Columbia (except Quebec).
+C3 Legal is a modern insurance law firm, representing clients from Newfoundland to British Columbia (except Quebec).

 From Our Blog

 Artificial intelligence, or AI, is the use of computers or machines to simulate human cognitive activities, including performing problem-solving, decision-making, and analyzing.
 The idea of having machines work for the benefit of humankind has existed for centuries, although the term “artificial intelligence” was not coined until the 1950s.
 Even then, however, the concept was largely relegated to science fiction and fantasy.
 Recently, however, there has been discussion about the practical applic...More